apache/commons-weaver/modules/privilizer/src/site/markdown/index.md

 ```

 The static methods of the `Utils` class will be called as though they had been
 locally declared and annotated with `@Privileged`.
+See the documentation of the
+[@Privilizing][privilizing] annotation for more information on how to specify
+multiple classes, restrict to only certain methods, etc.

 *Q:* What if my utility methods access static variables of their declaring class?